 Below are a list of Trent’s suggestions for great wines to pair with lobster:

 PINOT GRIGIO / PINOT GRIS:

 A delicious, smooth and creamy Pinot Gris with ripe pear, baking spice and soft citrus flavours fresh on the palate.
 From Alsace, France.

 Langlois Château de Sancerre

 Expressive aromas of citrus and exotic fruit notes.
-From Sancerre, France.
+From Sancerre, France in the Loire Valley.

 Benjamin Bridge Methode Classique NV